 Andrea is a sales and marketing director for a house building company, an industry she has been in for 35 years.

 Although she loves her job and her family she is at a stage in her life where she has the capacity to focus on her lifelong ambitions and prove to the working woman that it is never too late to achieve your dreams.

-Inspired by the science of the forthcoming expedition and the impacts of climate change seen first-hand during her various arctic training trips, Andrea has embarked on a Leading Sustainable Corporations course at the Said Business School, Oxford University.
-Using the privilege of her position within the housebuilding industry and the unique insight into global warming her trips afford her, Andrea intends to use this once in a lifetime opportunity of skiing to the North Pole for long term, life changing good.
+Inspired by the science of the forthcoming expedition and the impacts of climate change seen first-hand during her various arctic training trips, Andrea has completed a Leading Sustainable Corporations course at the Said Business School, Oxford University and is now studying for a MSc in Sustainable Urban Development at University of Oxford.
+Using the privilege of her position within the housebuilding industry and the unique insight into global warming her trips afford her, Andrea intends to use this once in a lifetime opportunity of skiing to the North Pole for long term, life changing good

 Andrea has Arctic experience by completing the Yukon Ultra Arctic Race in 2019 and was due to ski to the North Pole in 2020 before the Covid-19 lockdown.
 Andrea is never happier than when she is going a very long way for a very long time under her own steam.
 To be combining her childhood ambition to go to the North Pole with this vital climate research is a dream come true.